 - see how many slots have been filled for a shift, and how many remain

-- invite people to sign up for shifts that still need volunteers
+- schedule people for shifts that still need volunteers

-Note: The calendar displays shift needs only.
-It does not display happens on, runs until, or ongoing needs.
+Note: The calendar displays shift needs and "happens on" needs.
+It does not display "runs until" or "ongoing" needs.
 For information on managing non-shift needs, see Scheduling Volunteers for Needs.

-The calendar has two views: one to view the volunteers who are registered for shifts on a particular day, and another to view the shifts.
-Click the Show button on the right hand side of the page to change from the current view.
+- The calendar has two views: one to view the volunteers who are registered for shifts on a particular day, and another to view the shifts.
+Click the blue Shifts or User Responses tabs near the top of the page to select the view you want.

-The Show Users view lists all volunteers that are scheduled to work on a given day.
+The User Responses view lists all volunteers that are scheduled to work on a given day.
 If more than five users are listed for a single day, you can click the View More button to open a full listing.
+Icons indicate if a response was for an individual or as part of a team.

-Hold your cursor over a volunteer's name (don't click) to see the details of the shift.
+Hover your cursor over a volunteer's name (don't click) to view the details of the shift.

 The Show Shifts view lists all shifts for each day in the calendar.
-If more than five shifts are scheduled for a single day, you can click the View More button to open a full listing.
+If more than five shifts are scheduled on a single day, you can click the View More button to open a full listing.
+The icons indicate remaining capacity for a shift.

 Hover your cursor over a shift to see its details, including how many slots have been filled and how many are still available.